szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-of-hashes-by-value.md

 If we would like to make sure the result of sort is more predictable, we will need to sort based on two (or even more) values.

-For example we can sort the hash first by the <b>Position</b> value, and among the entries with the same Position value we can sort by the value of the <b>Max</b> field.
+For example we can sort the hash first by the **Position** value, and among the entries with the same Position value we can sort by the value of the **Max** field.
 In order to do this we will use the following expression:

 ```perl